WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 Example: `gpg --verify WasabiInstaller.msi.asc WasabiInstaller.msi`.

-If the message returned says `Good signature` and that it was signed by `Ficsór Ádám` with Primary key fingerprint: `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.
+If the message returned says `Good signature` and that it was signed by `Ficsór Ádám` with primary key fingerprint: `21D7 CA45 565D BCCE BE45  115D B4B7 2266 C47E 075E`, then the software was not tampered with since the developer signed it.

 Remember to check again the PGP signature every time you make a new download.